cmdlineluser/hei/README.md

 - *`hei = __import__("perfection").__mul__("a sea of").__pow__(2)`*

 <a href="https://en.wikipedia.org/wiki/HTTP_404"><strong>Amped Up Internet User</strong></a>, CFO of:
-- _"Shipping this in production as we speak and haven't looked back.
+- _"Shipping this in production as we speak and never looked back.
 Total game changer.
 (I use arch btw)"_

 <a href="https://en.wikipedia.org/wiki/HTTP_404"><strong>Ben Shiller</strong></a>, producer of:
 - _"Would love to see how this compares to [INSERT MY PRODUCT HERE]."_